XiangUWM/ImagineSalonApp/MOREINFO.md

 #### 12-step Issue Completion To-Do List:
 + Check for updates via JIRA
-+ Assign yourself to the issue if this is a new issue
++ Assign yourself to the issue in JIRA (if this is a new issue)
-+ Start a work log in notepad or JIRA
++ Start a work log in notepad or in JIRA
-+ Rebase your master from origin
++ Rebase your master from origin in GitHub
-+ Create your branch if this is a new issue, or open the branch if it's already in your forked repository
++ Create your branch in GitHub if this is a new issue, or open the branch if it's already in your forked repository
-+ Rebase your branch from your master
++ Rebase your branch from your master in GitHub
-+ Solve the issue
++ Solve the issue in your text-editor
-+ Add your files
++ Add your files in GitHub
-+ Commit your work with a short phrase like "Implemented Foo to Bar"
++ Commit your work with a short phrase like "Implemented Foo to Bar" in GitHub
-+ Push your branch upstream to origin
++ Push your branch upstream to origin in GitHub
-+ Submit your work log
++ Submit your work log in JIRA
-+ Push your issue to peer-review
++ Push your issue to peer-review in JIRA